Toastdeib/ppl-webapp-rest-api/README.md

 The `error` property is a human-readable message that can be used for toasts, snackbars, or however else to inform users that a request failed and why.
 The `code` property is the internal value defined in the [resultCode constant](#resultcode) that the API uses and can generally be ignored by clients.

-### A note on /me

-Several resources described below use `/me` (rather than a more traditional `/{resource ID}`) for many of their operations.
-This was a deliberate design decision due to the way the account, challenger, and leader domain objects are linked.
-Since a login session will only **ever** have access to one account (the one the credentials belong to) and **either** one challenger or one leader (the one the account is linked to and has permissions for), there's never a situation in the scope of this API where a client should be able to request or manipulate specific account, challenger, or leader information that doesn't belong to them.
-By exposing those resources as `/me` instead of `/{resource ID}`, we avoid having to do additional checks on those endpoints (beyond the authentication/authorization checks in every logged-in request) to ensure the resource ID they're requesting is actually theirs.

 [Back to top](#table-of-contents)

 ## Custom Headers